vmartinezlive/freelance-project/README.md

     * I would like to keep up with the latest business trends

     Pain points:
-    * Is there a meet up that I can attend
+    * Is there a meet-up available?
-    * Will this site help me find freelance individuals
+    * Will this site help me find freelance individuals?

-    How we can serve:
+    How can we serve:
-    * Site promotes social evenings that is open for everyone
+    * Site promotes social evenings open to the public
-    * Site invites passionate and talents of all aspects to join a 100% inclusiveness space to work individually or collaborative
+    * Site invites passionate and talented individuals from all background, race, and gender

-  3. Grad Student (Martha)
+  3. Undergrad Student (Martha)
     _I'm an undergrad student in creative writing_

     Needs:
     * I need a space to work on my projects
-    * I'm for long period of times in the day and night.
+    * I work long period of times both day and night
     * I need to be inspired to create characters to my story

     Pain points:
     * Will this place be loud?
-    * Why type of people uses this type of facility?
+I need to have fully concentration on my work
+    * Is this place or for professional?
-    * Will I feel uptight because of the shared space
+    * I don't know what to expect with shared space

-    How we can serve:
+    How can we serve:
-    * Site will showcase the energy of relax, creative and cool brand
+    * Site will showcase the energy, cool, hip with high quality offices and amenities
-    * Site will provide information about coffee shop and social gatherings
+    * Site will provides information about in house coffee shop, business center and social calendar
-    * Site promotes the option to collaborate or work in the privacy of your own area
     * Site will showcase 100% inclusiveness and everyone is welcome

 ### Brainstorming
 Colors or Themes: